ciforios/ciforios.github.io/_posts/2015-05-08-Code-Signing.markdown

 ![image](/img/provisioning-profiles.png)

 Congratulations - now you've created everything you need and you are now able to proceed setting up your Xcode project.
-This will be covered in the [next post]() of this section
+This will be covered in the [next post](http://ciforios.github.io/2015/05/10/Setting-Up-Xcode/) of this section.